the-power-of-trust/installer-script/detailed step-by-step instruction.md

 	```
 	pick the latest ruby-2.6.x name and use in
 	`rvm install {name} --binary` — should be like `rvm install ruby-2.6.3 --binary`
-	if there are no ruby-2.6.x binaries — compile from sources
+	if there are no ruby-2.6.x binaries — compile from sources:
 	`rvm install 2.6.3` (it can take 5 mins)
 	```
 	chown -R potrust .rvm